malachyb/stupid-robot/README.md

 Stupidest discord bot ever made.
 Commands are called by sending a message &\[command], where command is the name of the command needed.
 The commands currently implemented are:

+## Help
+Gives a list of commands, use &help \[command] to get a description of a specific command

 ## Fortune
 Gives you a fortune as spoken by a cow